Using a Dash Cam

 Dash cams are also used to encourage safer driving behavior.
 Features like collision alerts and lane departure warnings can help drivers avoid accidents.

 Additionally, fleet managers can use dash cams to monitor driver behavior and ensure compliance with safety standards.
+Coaching programs backed by real footage help drivers understand and correct risky habits such as tailgating or distracted driving.

 This not only helps in reducing accident risks but also promotes responsible driving habits.
+In-cab audio and video (where legally permitted) can support incident reviews and training, improving both safety culture and insurance standing.

 5. Data Management and Storage Solutions